The top 10 board game stores in Toronto

 Named after the small person-shaped figures used as a player's tokens, this place on Spadina boasts a massive collection of board games.
 Stock up on all your favourites like Catan, Scrabble, and Sorry!

-Located in the Atrium on Bay, this all-purpose game shop has quite an impressive selection of board games available.
+Located on Orfus Rd. in North York, this all-purpose game shop has quite an impressive selection of board games available.
 No matter your age or how many players you anticipate, there's something in the shop for you.

-This store at Yonge & Bloor is your ultimate one stop shop for card games, board games, jigsaw puzzles, craft/science kits, brainteasers, toys and much more.
+This store at Yonge & Bloor is your ultimate one-stop-shop for card games, board games, jigsaw puzzles, craft/science kits, brainteasers, toys and much more.

-Here's another board game cafe that also doubles as a retail outlet for the hottest board games.
-Stay and play or grab your favourite game and head home to get a battle on.

-Found in Scarborough, this spot doubles as both a place to play board games and purchase them.
+This Scarborough spot doubles as both a place to play board games and purchase them.
 You're welcome to bring your own games to play or select from their collection for a $5 cover fee.
 If you make a purchase on the same visit you will receive a $5 discount.

 Located above the Pizza Pizza at Danforth and Woodbine, this games and hobby store is one of the best stocked in the city.
-Whether you're on the hunt of the latest board game or card game they'll probably have it.
+Whether you're on the hunt of the latest board game or card game, they'll probably have it.

 This store is your destination for all things related to indoor fun.
 In addition to pool tables, ping pong tables, and dart boards, the shop has an extensive roster of board games available.
-Find games like Boggle, MindTrap and Apples to Apples in store and online.
+Find games like Boggle, MindTrap and Apples to Apples in store at either location and online.

+This storefront at College and Spadina is not only a great source for retro video games, but if you're looking for board games, they've got some that go beyond Monopoly.

-Jesse Milns at Snakes and Lattes.
-With files form Jorgen Stovne.
+Hector Vasquez at Snakes and Lattes.
+With files form Jaclyn Skrobacky and Jorgen Stovne.

 Join the conversation Load comments